 The list of other traits can continue and depend on which drug the individual is abusing, the frequency of use, the dosage, and other factors.
 Medical detox would be ideal in such cases, as both opioids and alcohol can be deadly.
 Treatment provided in facilities offers a litany of therapies to correct substance abuse.
 Prospective patients have hands-on support, medication, peer groups for growth, and other tools for recovery.

 Explore Your Treatment Options Today

 Seeking recovery from addiction can bring feelings of shame and guilt to the surface.
 Don’t let that stop you.
-Compassionate treatment providers are available to guide and answer questions about rehab.
-Explore ways you can recover risk-free and live the life you deserve to live.
+Compassionate treatment providers are available to answer questions about rehab.
+Explore the different ways you can recover risk-free.